tanakon8529/ZSSN-Backend-fastapi/README.md

 1. Run Task 1 and 2 and this task such as diiference host (recommend using Docker)

-2. Create simple page to Show and management page from 2 API over HTTPS Protocal
+2. Create simple page for show and management 2 API over HTTPS Protocal

 3. Able Create Read Update Delete data from API.